Samhith89492/Universal-Aimbot/README.md

 # Universal-Aimbot
-credits to the original maker of this
+credits to the original makers of these